-With over 46,100 registered Wi-Fi access points,57 Hong Kong has extensive public Wi-Fi service coverage.
+With over 56,600 registered Wi-Fi access points,60 Hong Kong has extensive public Wi-Fi service coverage.
 Wi-Fi operates on unlicensed spectrum in the 2.4GHz and 5GHz bands.
-Small cells are installed in payphone kiosks, bus stops, shops and on lampposts to boost mobile network capacity and improve signal reception.
+Small cells are installed in payphone kiosks, bus stops and shops and on lampposts to boost mobile network capacity and improve signal reception.
 OFCA facilitates the extension of mobile broadband coverage by use of microwave backhaul links for the connection of small cells to the core network.

-The CA adopts a light-handed licensing and regulatory approach for public Wi-Fi services.58 As of August 2017, eight unified carrier licensees are authorised to provide public Wi-Fi services.59 The CA aims to release available spectrum blocks as soon as they are made available to the public so that the public can enjoy the benefits of advanced wireless technologies as early as possible.
+The CA adopts a light-handed licensing and regulatory approach for public Wi-Fi services.61 As of September 2018, eight unified carrier licensees are authorised to provide public Wi-Fi services.62 The CA aims to release available spectrum blocks as soon as they are made available to the public so that the public can enjoy the benefits of advanced wireless technologies as early as possible.

 It is expected that there will be greater demand for radio spectrum for the development and commercial application of 5G mobile technologies, which is expected to launch in the market around 2020.
-The SCED indicated in his written reply to a question raised in the Legislative Council that, since it is expected that 5G services will use radio spectrum above the 6GHz band, the CA will closely monitor the latest developments in the allocation of the concerned spectrum for the provision of 5G services in the international arena, and plan for the necessary supply of spectrum having regard to the actual situation in Hong Kong.60 iii Spectrum auction and fees
+The SCED indicated in his written reply to a question raised in the Legislative Council that, since it is expected that 5G services will use radio spectrum above the 6GHz band, the CA will closely monitor the latest developments in the allocation of the concerned spectrum for the provision of 5G services in the international arena, and plan for the necessary supply of spectrum having regard to the actual situation in Hong Kong.63